Mikewon98/error-narrator/README.md

 - Check if Web Speech API is supported
 - Ensure page has user interaction (required by most browsers)
 - Check browser permissions for speech synthesis

-**No voice output in Node.js:**

-- Install the `say` package: `npm install say`
-- On Linux, install espeak: `sudo apt-get install espeak`
-- On macOS, ensure system voices are available

 **Errors not being caught:**